microsoft/VSExtensibility/New_Extensibility_Model/Docs/Extension_Guides/Command/Command.md

 ### Controlling command Enabled/Disabled state

 The visibility of a command can be controlled by adding the attribute `Microsoft.VisualStudio.Extensibility.Commands.CommandEnabledWhenAttribute` to your command class.
 This attribute supports specifying an expression, defining a set of terms used in the expression, and what values those terms should be replaced with upon evaluation.
-Note: Term names and values are mapped to their index in the array.
-The term name at index 0 corresponds with the term value at that same index.
+Note: Term names and values are mapped to their index in the array. i.e. the term name at index 0 corresponds with the term value at that same index.
 An example of such an expression can be seen here:

 ```
     [CommandEnabledWhen(